jellyfin-archive/jellyfin-docs/general/contributing/issues.md

 This page discusses how to open issues, including the policies and procedures of the Jellyfin project around handling issues.

 Issues should detail software bug reports **only**.

-Feature and enhancement requests should be directed towards [our Fider intance](https://features.jellyfin.org) for tracking, voting, and reporting.
-Please keep all feature requests to this page and not the GitHub issues.

 All other discussions, including initial troubleshooting, should be directed towards [our help channels](xref:getting-help).